 Here’s the little white car you see above far right.
 If I applied a little sharpening this would look even better, but here it is, unprocessed.

 Oh, did I mention the phone is dual SIM with the option to add up to 256GB of microSD?
 Personally I think the built-in 128GB is sufficient for my needs and we will no doubt be using both of those SIM slots at some point.
-For this phone we are using GIFFGAFF in the UK and unsurprisingly, on first adding the GIFFGAFF SIM to the phone – nothing – no mobile data.
-I got up early this morning (30/04/2019) to address that.
+Like most phones, SD expansion is not as flexible as the internal storage and so I find it best to go for the larger internal storage versions.
+For this phone we’ve been using GIFFGAFF in the UK and unsurprisingly, on first adding the GIFFGAFF SIM to the phone – nothing – no mobile data.
+I got up early one morning (30/04/2019) to address that.
 Simples – the phone had automatically added O2 as the API name for the SIM – WRONG.
 I changed that to GIFFGAFF.COM, rebooted the phone and was immediately greeted with mobile data.
 Next stop was checking out my VPNs and they too worked perfectly.
-Next stop, Sat-Nav (Google maps which needs both data and GPS location – that works perfectly, too.
+Next stop, Sat-Nav (Google maps which needs both data and GPS location – that worked perfectly, too).

 There is also a standard 3.5mm earphone socket and power/data transfer comes via USB C.